-Flag Football Hits the Olympics
+Flag Football Hits the Olympics: Your Complete Guide to LA 2028

 Flag football is officially heading to the Olympic stage.
 The sport will debut at the 2028 Los Angeles Games with competition scheduled for July 15–22 at Exposition Park Stadium, one day after the opening ceremony.